Miniya Chatterji keynote speaker

 - Women in Business

-Miniya is the founder of Sustain Labs Paris, the world’s first sustainability incubator with offices based in Paris and New Delhi.
-She is also the founder of The Stargazers Foundation, a not for profit organization that works for improving education and health for women in India.
+Alongside, Miniya is also the founder of The Stargazers Foundation, a not for profit organization that works for improving education and health for women in India.

-Miniya started on her investment-banking career at Goldman Sachs in London.
+Miniya started on her investment banking career at Goldman Sachs in London in 2007.

-Miniya has a PhD and Masters from Sciences-po Paris.
+Miniya has a PhD and DEA from SciencesPo Paris, and a B.A. from Jawaharlal Nehru University in New Delhi.
 She has Executive Management certificates at The Wharton School at University of Pennsylvania, INSEAD, and at Columbia University.
 She was a PhD fellow at Harvard University and Columbia University in New York, and is a Global Leadership Fellow of the World Economic Forum.